|Philip Bellafiore||Senior Director of Trading and Export Marketing

 He is a graduate of the University of Missouri – St. Louis, with a Bachelor of Science in Business Administration with a focus in Finance, earning his Master of Business Administration in 2010.

 David is based in Duluth, GA, the corporate headquarters of Recycling Management Resources.

 THOMAS TOPP, CHIEF FINANCIAL OFFICER

-Thomas Topp joined the company in September 2022 as the CFO across Wilmington Paper's group of companies.
+Thomas Topp joined the company in September 2022 as the CFO of The Wilmington Group.

 Thomas has extensive leadership experience, most recently as the CFO for Georgia-based, global manufacturer PolyVision and Innio Waukesha Engines.
 He spent 17 years at Heidelberg USA, a sales and service provider of prepress, press, post-press and digital printing equipment and software, as the Senior Vice President/CFO – Americas and the General Manager, Consumables Division, where he identified major business issues and implemented solutions to resolve rapid growth challenges.